 - scale of delivery assessment of how much of the land will be managed under the scheme compared to the total of land on your holding and how many diffuse pollution risks are addressed - national priorities nationally important priorities that will receive recognition in the scoring process - habitat linkage recognition that managing sites across a holding where there is linkage between them can provide additional benefit, (e.g. by providing wildlife corridors) - long-term benefit recognising that some options deliver environmental benefit for a period longer than the contract - value for money recognising where the delivery of management options with a lower associated infrastructure capital cost is beneficial compared to those that require higher initial infrastructure capital costs - collaborative approach recognising that collaboration between different applicants can lead to additional benefits to the environment than if they had acted independently Additional benefits - spatial priorities recognising further targeting of certain options if they are within priority areas, where the option will deliver an increased benefit - scheduled monuments that management through the scheme will have a secondary benefit of protecting or reducing the risk of deterioration to a scheduled monument as verified by Historic Environment Scotland 9.
 Notification of decision Once your application has been assessed, you will be notified as to whether it has been approved or rejected.
 If your application is approved you will then be sent a contract.
 You must follow the instructions included both in the contract offer letter and within the contract itself to confirm that you wish to accept the terms of the contract offer.
+In particular, you should note that there may be additional conditions included in the contract bespoke to your application.
 The contract will specify what the funding is to be used for - this will be based on the information supplied in your application.
 An agent, acting as an accountable person, can only accept on behalf of a business if they have the mandated authority to do so.
 If you are an agent accepting a contract on an applicants business' behalf, the case officer will contact the relevant RPID area office to request confirmation that you have the authority to sign the contract.
 Any mandate in place will apply to the office that an agent works from.
 It does not apply to the agent as an individual.
 You may only start work when you get a confirmation letter letting you know that you can begin.
 You are under no obligation to accept the contract offer.
 If you decide not to proceed, please tell us and we will cancel the contract.
 The case officer will formally acknowledge your rejection.
-Recent changes Section Change Introduction Information added in about slurry storage Management Diary All references to Management Diaries have been removed due to new guidance page being created Previous versions Previous versions of this page Download guidance Click 'Download this page' to create a printable version of this guidance you can save or print out.
+Recent changes Section Change 9.
+Notification of Decision Reference to possible additional conditions in contract Previous versions Previous versions of this page Download guidance Click 'Download this page' to create a printable version of this guidance you can save or print out.